-I am a PhD candidate in Economics at the University of Bologna under the supervision of Matteo Cervellati.
+I am a research fellow (Assegnista di Ricerca) in Economics at the University of Bologna under the supervision of Matteo Cervellati.
 I recently returned from a period as Visiting Research Fellow at Brown University, Providence (RI).
-My expected graduation is in Spring 2020 [Thesis committe: Klaus Desmet (SMU), David N. Weil (Brown)].
+I defended my PhD thesis (after 4 years) in autumn 2019 [Thesis committe: Klaus Desmet (SMU), David N. Weil (Brown)].

 My thesis - broadly speaking - analyses the impact and features of the increasing worldwide spatial interconnectedness through the lens of (economic) history, focussing on India and Europe.
 By combining economic theory [a Quantitative Spatial model of pre-industrial Europe (Ch2), a Malthusian model with outmigration (Ch3)], econometrics [including a technical note on spatialRDDs combined with an R package (Ch1)], and different tools from GI science, I aim to contribute to the age-old question of “Why are some countries rich and others not?”.
 The most fascinating and exciting unresolved issue in all of economics to me.